Nolte: #MeToo Is Dead, and Franken Fangirl Jane Mayer Is the Killer

 But because Mayer’s bitter that her irresponsible and shoddy reporting couldn’t take down Brett Kavanaugh, because she’s furious no one believes the stupid allegations against President Trump, she’s out to settle political scores at the expense of Franken’s female accusers.

-Even worse, Mayer is sending an unmistakable signal to woman who dares come forward about a Democrat that they will not benefit from #BelieveAllWomen.
+Even worse, Mayer is sending an unmistakable signal to any woman who dares come forward about a Democrat that they will not benefit from #BelieveAllWomen.
 Instead, they will be dragged through the mud on the pages of the New Yorker.

 #MeToo was supposed to take Trump down.
 But what ended up happening is that legions of left-wing men in the elite media and in Hollywood were forever destroyed, and that included the precious Al Franken.